schitresh/computer_science/networks/L3_network_layer/11_aaa_authentication_authorization_accounting.md

 - AAA can be implemented by using the local database of router or by using external ACS server
 - Local database of the device (router)
   - First users are created for authentication
-  - Then priviledge levels are provided to users for authorization
+  - Then privilege levels are provided to users for authorization
 - Sending authentication requests to an external server like ACS server
   - Configuration on both router and ACS is required
     - If ACS server fails to authenticate, local database can be used as a backup